Honda Prelude: Third generation (BA3/4/5/7; 1987)

 The mechanical four-wheel steering setup used two steering boxes, linked together with a dedicated steering shaft.
 Despite its complexity, it provided the driver additional benefits.
 At highway speeds lane changes required minimal steering input, and served as a safety feature providing more responsive and quicker maneuverability in adverse conditions.
 It also aided in low speed driving conditions such as parallel parking.
 The front and rear wheels would turn in opposite directions once the steering wheel had been turned 140 degrees.
 A 'Road & Track' magazine comparison between the Prelude and a C4-series Chevrolet Corvette favored the Prelude in a slalom speed test.

-Honda had expected 30% of buyers to opt for four-wheel-steering, but the car was a runaway success in the home market and 80% of buyers did in the first year.
+Honda had expected 30% of buyers to opt for four-wheel-steering, but the feature was a runaway success in the home market, and 80% of buyers opted for it in the first year.

 The third-generation Prelude was exclusively powered by variants of the Honda B20A engine, a base carbureted version with a SOHC 12-valve valvetrain, or a DOHC variant with Honda's PGM-FI fuel injection and 16 valves.
 The engine was tilted backwards by 18 degrees, which made it possible to make the hood 30 mm lower than on the previous generation.

 It was well received by judges of the European Car of the Year accolade for 1988, finishing third in a contest where the Peugeot 405 was the runaway winner and the Citroën AX came second.
 This was one of the best performances by a Japanese built or branded car until the Nissan Micra won the award five years later.